axxia/meta-axxia/README.md

   - Axxia 5600 and 6700 ARM Mobile & Enterprise Communication Processors
     family (Victoria and Waco).
   MACHINE = "axxiaarm64"

-  - Axxia SNR Mobile & Enterprise Communication Processors family.
-  MACHINE = "axxiax86-64"

-9.4 Select the root filesystem image compression type (can set
+8.4 Select the root filesystem image compression type (can set
     multiple types):

     NOTE: Default types are set for each machine configuration file